Ronney Abramson: Early life

-Ronney Abramson was born in Paris, but in her early childhood moved to Canada and grew up in Montreal.
+Abramson was born in Paris, but in her early childhood moved to Canada and grew up in Montreal.
 She enrolled at McGill University and attended The Faculty of Arts as well as the Faculty of Music where she studied classical guitar.

 Musical career

 Early career

 After leaving university, she began performing in coffee houses of Quebec and Ontario, before recording her first album in 1971 produced by Andre Perry, which was released in 1972 by Capitol Records.

 For her second album Stowaway she signed a contract with True North Records.
 This album contained her first hit "Your Love Gets Me Around".

 In 1978 she released her third album Jukebox of Paris featuring the song "Trouble" with guest star David Clayton-Thomas of Blood Sweat & Tears, and her hit "Light Up Your Love".

+For the Juno Awards of 1979 Abramson was nominated in the "Most Promising Vocalist" of the year category.

 She performed at Hugh's Room in Toronto as part of Tin Pan North 2019.